bobjacobsen/SPShasta/documentation/graphics/TrackDiagram/README.md

 [ ] Corrections
     [ ] 42L on Bypass should be 42R
     [ ] 40L Triple Head should be 40R
     [ ] Label right end of TO 39 crossover
     [ ] "Freight Only" on Mott siding
-[ ] Small is below main on board, is that right on layout?
 [ ] "CTC / TT&TO”: label transition point